-A student may not take a Proficiency Examination for any course in which he/she has been enrolled.
-When acceptable tests are available for courses offered at FHU, then credit by examination may be earned through Proficiency Examination, the International Baccalaureate (IB), Cambridge International Exams (CIE), Advanced Placement (AP), College-Level Examination Program (CLEP) Examination, and DSST Subject Examination.
-Students will need to be prepared to pay the cost of the Proficiency Examination, the CLEP Examination, the DSST Subject Examination, and Tennessee Statewide Dual Credit.
-No more than one fourth of the credit applied to any degree may be earned by extension, correspondence, Proficiency Examination, International Baccalaureate, Cambridge International Exams, Advanced Placement, CLEP Examination, and/or DSST Subject Examination.
+A student may not take a proficiency examination for any course in which he/she has been enrolled.
+When acceptable tests are available for courses offered at FHU, then credit by examination may be earned through proficiency examination, the International Baccalaureate (IB), Cambridge International Examination (CIE), Advanced Placement (AP), College-Level Examination Program (CLEP), and DSST Subject Examination.
+Students will need to be prepared to pay the cost of the proficiency examination, the CLEP examination, the DSST Subject Examination, and Tennessee Statewide Dual Credit.
+No more than one fourth of the credit applied to any degree may be earned by extension, correspondence, proficiency exam, International Baccalaureate, Cambridge International Examination, Advanced Placement, CLEP examination, and/or DSST Subject Examination.
 (See the following paragraphs that describe each examination.)